West of Roan collects ancient folktales — not personal folklore

 This essay first appeared in the NPR Music newsletter.
 Sign up for early access to articles like this one, Tiny Desk exclusives, listening recommendations and more.

-The lineage of the concept album is long, complicated and by necessity, not well codified; obvious examples like Pink Floyd’s Dark Side of the Moon stand alongside more non-linear ones like The Orb’s Adventures Beyond the Ultraworld or OutKast’s Speakerboxx/The Love Below.
+The lineage of the concept album is long, complicated and by necessity, not well codified; obvious examples like Pink Floyd’s The Dark Side of the Moon stand alongside more non-linear ones like The Orb’s Adventures Beyond the Ultraworld or OutKast’s Speakerboxxx/The Love Below.

 In 2024, though, the grounding promise of the concept album — that it can create a cosmos where a listener can travel, beyond the quick hits radio or streaming playlists offer — is challenged by the rise of a new kind of fiction: lore.
 That the main route to stardom now lies in constructing a public version of an artist’s private life is indisputable.
 Singles and albums play a part, but one that’s not necessarily more important than what appears on social media or is teased out in message boards.
 I don’t have to mention the names of the one percenters who have made chasing lore a main listening activity, but it’s the strategy of most rising artists now, too.
 Is The Rise and Fall of a Midwest Princess a concept album?
 How about Brat?
 Well, why not?